sr-gi/bolt13/13-watchtowers.md

 **Subscription**.
 Watchtower is periodically rewarded / paid for their service to the customer. (e.g. over the lightning network or fiat subscription).

 The bounty approach has the benefit of paying the tower only if the job is done, but lets the customer hire many Watchtowers and only one Watchtower will be rewarded upon collecting the bounty (O(N) storage for each tower).
-On top of that, the onchain bounty allows a network-wise DoS attack for free.
+On top of that, the onchain bounty allows a network-wise DoS attack for free on the watchtower network.
 However, it also has the benefit of allowing fee-bumping via CPFP by including an output dedicated to the tower.

 The micropayment approach can be achieved using the same method as the subscription approach but setting the `appointment_slots` to one.
 Both micropayments and subscriptions are favourable for a Watchtower.

 The ideal approach could be something in between.
-The tower is paid via a subscription to cover the storage costs and making DoS attacks having a financial cost.
+The tower is paid via a subscription to cover the storage costs and making DoS attacks have a financial cost.
 On top of that, the penalty transactions can include an output for the tower so the tower is encouraged to watch for beaches whilst allowing fee-bumping.

 ## Data serialisation and signing